 Note: The landline results in this press release were adjusted on 15 December 2017 and the associated reports have been amended accordingly.

-The latest report covers the three-month period from October to December 2016 (Q4), and includes complaints made about providers of landline telephone, home broadband, pay-monthly mobile and pay-TV services.
-Complaints figures are presented per 100,000 customers.
+The latest report covers the three-month period from April to June 2017 (Q2), and includes complaints made about providers of landline telephone, home broadband, pay-monthly mobile and pay-TV services.

-By publishing complaints data, Ofcom aims to give people who are looking for a new provider useful information for comparing companies' performance.
-The quarterly reports also offer an incentive to providers to improve their performance.
+Together with Ofcom’s ‘Comparing Service Quality’ report, published earlier this year, today’s complaints data aims to give people who are looking for a new provider useful information for comparing companies' performance.

 The reports also offer an incentive to providers to improve customer service standards and address recurring problems.

 Jane Rumble, Ofcom’s Director of Consumer Policy, said: “Complaints about telecoms and pay-TV may be falling this year, but some providers are falling a long way short on customer service.”

 “There can be no room for complacency.
 We expect providers, particularly those who have been consistently under-performing, to make service quality and complaints handling their number one priority.”